Last updated on 5 January 2023

-Shopify is now the leading eCommerce platform of 2021.
+Shopify is now the leading eCommerce platform.
 They have created a platform to allow anyone who can use a computer, the ability to build a multi-million dollar eCommerce brand.
 I have compiled my favourite Shopify tips & tricks that I believe will help you progress in building your brand.

 One thing we will talk about is Shopify apps.
-Shopify apps are the building blocks of the Shopify eco-system and they play a crucial roll in building a store.
+Shopify apps are the building blocks of the Shopify ecosystem and they play a crucial role in building a store.

 #1 International pricing

 It’s possible to set different pricing amounts for each country.
-For example if you sell a product for $10, but you want to charge more in a specific country due to taxes or other reasons, then you can now set your price higher using a percentage.
-You can say 20% higher in Germany, to help cover the costs of Germany sales.
+For example, if you sell a product for $10, but you want to charge more in a specific country due to taxes or other reasons, then you can now set your price higher using a percentage.
+You can say 20% higher in Germany, to help cover the costs of German sales.

 It sets the international pricing by increasing or decreasing your chosen percentage from what the price was.
 20% on $10 will calculate to $12.

-There’s 2 methods to editing this (you need Shopify Payments as a payment gateway for this):
+There are 2 methods for editing this (you need Shopify Payments as a payment gateway for this):

 - Go to Settings > Payments > Once Shopify Payments is set up, click ‘Manage’ > Scroll down to ‘Countries/regions’

 - Go to a product in Shopify, scroll down to the pricing and click the ‘International pricing’ link.
 This will open up the international pricing section.